wonha/LT17/file-system/memo.md

     ULONG_PTR dwData
 );
 ```
-Even with blocking function, if `transfered data <= buffer size`, than the function does not blocked, and returned right after write data to write buffer
+Even with blocking function, if `transfered data <= buffer size`, than the function sometimes does not blocked, and returned right after write data to write buffer

 I/O Completion Port (IOCP)